evertrue/nginx/README.md

 The following cookbook is not a strict dependency because its use can be controlled by an attribute, so it may not be a common "default."

-- On RHEL family distros, the "yum" cookbook is required for `recipe[yum::epel]`.
-- On Ubuntu, when using Nginx.org's stable package, `recipe[apt::default]` is required.
+- When using Nginx.org's stable package, `recipe[apt::default]` is required.

 ### Platforms
 The following platforms are supported and tested under test kitchen:

-- Ubuntu 10.04, Ubuntu 12.04
+- Ubuntu 14.04
-- CentOS 5.8, 6.3

-Other Debian and RHEL family distributions are assumed to work.
+Other Debian family distributions are assumed to work.

 Attributes